Barrow's goldeneye: Breeding

-Very little is known about the breeding sites and patterns of the Barrow's goldeneye.
+The female selects a nest cavity and does all the nest maintenance.
+6–12 eggs are laid per clutch, each measuring 5.7–7 cm (2.–2.8 in) in length and 3.96–4.72 cm (1.6–1.9 in) in width.

 After the breeding season, the birds migrate to specific molting sites to undergo molting, the loss and regeneration of feathers which causes them to be flightless for anywhere from 20–40 days.
 These molting sites are often wetlands that are more drought resistant and plentiful in food, along with being less influenced by humans and predators.

 1989 Exxon Valdez oil spill

 The Barrow's goldeneye was greatly affected by the Exxon Valdez oil spill in 1989.
 The spill greatly impacted the bird's wintering areas, and numbers of the birds in these areas decreased after the spill.
 The birds' exposure to the oil spill mainly occurred in the shallow water mussel beds along the coast.